mharding01/augmented-neuromuscular-RT-running/README.md

     * [elem](dataR/elem): .mbs files which can be combined to make bigger .mbs files
     * [index](dataR/index): files where the .mbs indexes are linked to the simulation code
     * [python](dataR/python): python script to combine .mbs files (from [elem](dataR/elem)) in another .mbs file
-* [mbsysCopy](mbsysCopy): copies of the files located in the generic *mbsysC* folder, in order to perform optimizations, or to run the project in a *standalon* fashion.
+* [mbsysCopy](mbsysCopy): copies of the files located in the generic *mbsysC* folder, in order to perform optimizations, or to the project in a *standalone* fashion.
 This is not available for *Windows*.
     * [cmake_aux](mbsysCopy/cmake_aux): auxiliary CMake files
     * [conf](mbsysCopy/conf): configuration files (external libraries paths...)
     * [extra_conf](mbsysCopy/extra_conf): extra configuration files (i.e. not in generic Robotran projects)